 When students ask me where they should visit when traveling to Napa Valley, I’ll rattle off a few wineries.
 If someone asks me if they should go to Sonoma or Napa, I’ll always lead them towards the former.
 Take Robert Young winery.
 The winery is a barn, and the family lives in the farmhouse next door.
 It’s humble in a way; great wine and the vino aristocracy often are untainted by the glamour and dollar-dollar bills of Napa.

 The Youngs are a five-generation family of farmers, some of the founding pioneers of this corner of Sonoma, the Alexander Valley.
 Their 200-plus acre farm was founded in the mid-1800s.
 They grew plums and raised cattle, among other things.

-They were really good farmers.
-By their third generation, Rober Ashly Young was considered one of the best– if not the best– farmer in Sonoma.
-In the 1960’s, a few county-wide officials encouraged him into becoming a grape farmer.
-He did, and his work in those formative years changed winegrowing.
+They were outstanding farmers.
+By their third generation, Rober Ashly Young was considered one of the best– if not the best– farmers in Sonoma.
+In the 1960s, a few county-wide officials encouraged him to become a grape farmer.
+He did, and his work in those formative years changed wine growing.
 He planted Cabernet Sauvignon in 1963 and hired Richard Arrowood to be his winemaker.
 The quality of his wines prompted a wholesale upgrade in the reputation of Sonoma wines.

 Let’s talk about this wine, which is sourced from the original vines planted by Mr. Young.